makikorp/tf_opennms_rocky/README.md

 # tf_opennms_rocky
-Install OpenNMS Horizon on Rocky
+Install OpenNMS Horizon on Rocky Linux

 Please Note that the pq_hba.conf has been set to "trust".
 This should be changed in a production environment.